-Biodegradable is certainly a hot eco-buzzword, but is it really all that eco-friendly?
-Is is so NOT eco-friendly that it borders on greenwashing when used incorrectly?
+Biodegradable is certainly a hot eco-buzzword, but is it really eco-friendly?
+Does “biodegradable” border on greenwashing when used incorrectly?
 Maybe.

 We see biodegradable goods all over the place.
 Some examples…